manuelbomi/Mergers-and-Acquisitions-Strategy-Framework-for-Teradyne-s-AI-Controller-Roadmap/README.md

 <ins>The Strategic Imperative</ins>

-#### Instead of building every AI capability from scratch (which takes 2-3 years), Teradyne can acquire companies that already have:
+#### Instead of building every AI capability from scratch (which may take ~2-3 years), Teradyne can acquire companies that already have:

 - Proven AI algorithms for semiconductor test